sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/2_DU00-W-212/README.md

    - 2-D structred O-type mesh, with a resolution equivalent to the "Fine" resolution of the AIAA mesh
 - Turbulence / Transition model: SST-2003 with the 1-eq Gamma transition model with µt/µ=1
 - Nalu-Wind version: [6155b17fa6b8914a819a492230c96f7990a97b78](https://github.com/Exawind/nalu-wind/commit/6155b17fa6b8914a819a492230c96f7990a97b78)
-- Each case took approximately 40 minutes to 10,000 iterations, using 4 Picard iterations per time step, on 26 cores of NREL's Kestrel HPC cluster
-   - The number of cores per case was not determined by Nalu-Wind’s scalability on Kestrel, but simply to accommodate 4 cases on a single node of Kestrel.

 ## Results: Angle of Attack Sweep